cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/space.html.markdown

 ## Example Usage

 The following is a Space created within the referenced Org.
-All referenced users must have been added as a member to the owning Org.
+All referenced users must have been added as a member to the owning Org (see [related CF doc](https://docs.cloudfoundry.org/concepts/roles.html#users) for additional context)

 ```
 resource "cloudfoundry_space" "s1" {